chloroken/daytripper/README.md

 Quick Info:

-	• Free

 	• Open Source

-	• Lightweight
+	• Completely offline.

 	• Colorful (very important)

 Advantages:

 	• Easy to use.
 No, really.
 Can you copy and paste?
-You're a black belt.
+You're a black belt at this.

-	• Completely offline, you retain complete control of every bit and byte.

 	• Daytripper colors site by purpose, not class.
 Combat-relic are NOT relic sites!